List of freshwater aquarium plant species

 Aquatic plants are used to give the freshwater aquarium a natural appearance, oxygenate the water, absorb ammonia, and provide habitat for fish, especially fry (babies) and for invertebrates.
 Some aquarium fish and invertebrates also eat live plants.
 Hobbyists use aquatic plants for aquascaping, of several aesthetic styles.

-Most of these plant species are found either partially or fully submerged in their natural habitat.
+Aquatic plants have a variety of different growth forms, with most species found either partially or fully submerged in their natural habitat.
 Although there are a handful of obligate aquatic plants that must be grown entirely underwater, most can grow fully emersed if the soil is moist.
 Though some are just living at the water margins, still, they can live in the completely submerged habitat.

+Freshwater plants can be obtained from a plethora of sources.
+These range from established nurseries to smaller sellers found on platforms like Amazon, Etsy, and EBay.
+For rarer plants, they may only be obtainable through niche forums or non-traditional sellers (eg: scientific supply companies).
+Occasionally, new plants may enter the market after being collected from the wild and propagated.

+This list includes all plants in a broad sense (Archaeplastida) grown and sold for intentional use in freshwater aquaria.
+Organisms not included are true plants that are undesirable in aquaria (eg: black beard algae) or other photosynthetic organisms (golden algae, diatoms, cyanobacteria) that have variable desirability but ultimately aren't plants.
+For those, see freshwater aquarium algae.
+Many of these species are dangerous invasives and should be disposed of in a way that guarantees that they will not enter local waters.